Discover how easy it is to gain control of your life again

-That every person with COPD will eventually need supplemental oxygen (oxygen therapy) is a common misconception among COPD patients and their families.
+That every person with COPD will eventually need supplemental oxygen (also known as oxygen therapy) is a common misconception among COPD patients and their families.
 According to the American Lung Association, oxygen therapy is needed in COPD when lung function is reduced to such a degree that it interferes with normal bodily functions and the ability to maintain or increase activity.

 Although some may balk at the thought of using supplemental oxygen, current research tells us that it has many benefits, including: